christear/RNASeq3USP/README.md

 ## Overview
 This repository contains the pipline for transcirptome wide 3'UTR splicing events identification from the aligned RNA-seq data (bam files).
-Output of splicing junctions from the alighment is also required and the current version only accepts format output from STAR (*SJ.out.tab)
+Output of splicing junctions from the alighment is also required and the current version only accepts the format from STAR output (*SJ.out.tab)

 ## Quick running